How to Create Video Teasers that Leave Your Audience Wanting More

 Keyword Research

 Start by recognizing and naming the keywords your possible customers are searching for.
-Use tools like Google Keyword Planner, Ahrefs, or SEMrush to find related keywords with good search volume.
+Use tools like Google Keyword Planner, Ahrefs, or SEMrush to find on-point keywords with good search volume.
 To point out, if you’re selling a blender, you might target keywords like “best blender for smoothies” or “fastest blender.”
 These keywords should reflect what possible buyers are typing into people who are searching.

 Title and Description